top of page

 General information & background

-Marigold is a semi-structured (or soft A-line) Y2K Vera Wang wedding dress that is constructed from soft, delicate English net.
-The English net is ruched and draped over the bodice, and it extends into long ribbons in the back that can be tied in a loose, drapey bow or wrapped around the shoulders.
+Marigold is a semi-structured, soft A-line Y2K Vera Wang wedding dress that is constructed from delicate English net.
+The English net is ruched and draped over the bodice, and it extends into long ribbons in the back that can be tied in a loose, drapey bow (as shown in the images of the gown on our dress form) or wrapped around the shoulders (as shown in the images of the gown on our model Nikki).
 Marigold can be worn as an empire-waist dress that flares out below the bust with little waist shaping, or it can be fitted to the natural waist during alterations.

 The embellishment on Marigold is unlike anything else you will find in bridal attire, whether vintage or contemporary.
 The late 1990s and early 2000s were the last time when it was possible to find wedding dresses embellished using historic embroidery techniques like this.
 Marigold is a very special heirloom-quality gown.
 It is a great choice for someone who has an appreciation for fine textiles and handwork.